 Arthur Secunda is an internationally renowned artist whose career has spanned six decades.

-His one-man shows have been seen worldwide in numerous galleries and museums in Europe, North America and Asia (an exhibition of his work currently is showing in Beijing).
+His one-man shows have been seen worldwide in numerous galleries and museums in Europe, North America and Asia.

 Secunda is represented in most major museums, including the National Gallery of Art and the Smithsonian Museum in Washington D.C., the Museum of Modern Art in New York, the Norton Simon Museum—Pasadena, CA, the National Gallery of Australia; Bibliotheque Nationale—Paris, France; and the National Museum in Stockholm, Sweden.